bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 mkdir NAME OF A FOLDER

 what do you see?

-Computer will treat space as separate folder you are asking it to make.
-If you want (**I discourage using space in file or folder name)**
+The computer will treat the space as if you are asking it to create separate folders. (**NOTE: We discourage using spaces in file or folder names)**

 ## Navigating between the directories

-This is a routine thing we everyday do in laptop, moving files from one folder to another.
+This is a routine thing we do everyday in our laptops - moving files from one folder to another.
-We use a command called 'cd' **(c**hange **d**irectory). cd  specify which directory you want to go
+Here we use a command called 'cd' **(c**hange **d**irectory). cd specifies which directory you want to go
 Example: cd ..
 (Take you one level up toward the direcptry called **root**) or cd /

-note down your current owrking directy and then run this following command.
+Note down your current working directory and then run this following command.

 ```
 cd ..